 The Midwestern garden is starting to bloom!
 We’re building soil, watching for late freezes, and enjoying the flowering trees and shrubs.

 What To See in the April Garden

-- Perennials are shooting out of the ground here in zone 6.
+- Perennials are beginning to peek out of the ground here in zone 6.
 All that fresh, green foliage looks great after a winter of brown!

 - In shady spots, watch for spring ephemerals: plants that bloom in spring and disappear later in the year.
 You might see bleeding heart, or natives like Virginia bluebell (below), bloodroot, or toothwort.